 Final thoughts

-If you don't like classical music, it's still worth going to Imacustica to hear this disc.
+If you don't like classical music, it's still worth visiting Imacustica to listening to this disc.
 Like my listening companion, you'll realise the effect of Loke subwoofers on a sound system.
 A hell of a sound!
 In a good way, that is.

 For further information: IMACUSTICA